-Maum is one of the lesser known meditations because it has been so heavily criticised ever since it was first created.
+Maum is one of the lesser known techniques because it has been so heavily criticised ever since it was first created.

 Lot’s of people believe maum meditation is a cult

 Firstly, many people have stated that Maum is a cult and is dangerous.

 Personally, I take that with a big pinch of salt.
 Because fifty years ago, people thought that Buddhist meditation was dangerous, a cult, evil, going to kill you.

 In the West, we very quickly label things cults and then decades later change our minds.

 Back in the 50s if you told someone that you practiced meditation they would presume that you were cutting the heads off chickens and putting curses on everyone and their mum.
 I exaggerate, of course, but it is well documented that people used to consider meditation “voodoo-hoodooo”.

 Nevertheless, lots of people say Maum is a cult.

 There’s actually a very interesting discussion on this on Quora.

 Quora user Mack More says: